Last updated on July 10th, 2024 at 04:45 pm

 Sickness on Reaching Leh

 As we reached Leh at our homestay, I saw my body was shivering when I went to bed.
-I realized that getting wet in the rainfall and damp clothes made me fall unwell.
+I realized that getting wet in the rainfall and damp clothes made me feel unwell.

-I could feel that I got a fever.
+I could feel that I had a fever.

 Ditto.
 The exact condition was with my cousin’s brother.